goadesign/goa/docs/Guide.md

 example.

 The body attributes may also be listed explicitly using the `Body` function.
-This function accepts either a DSL listing the corresponding payloard type attributes names or string which corresponds to the name of a single payload type attribute that defines the shape of the request body as a whole.
+This function accepts either a DSL listing the corresponding payload type attributes names or string which corresponds to the name of a single payload type attribute that defines the shape of the request body as a whole.
 The latter makes it possible to use arbitrary types to describe the request body.